 - Fine Needle Aspiration Biopsy (FNA).
 A needle is placed into the thyroid nodule, the cells are aspirated, and then examined under a microscope to determine if a nodule is cancerous.

 The most important treatment for thyroid cancer is to completely remove the tumor along with the remaining thyroid gland (total thyroidectomy).
-Surgeons at the Thyroid Cancer Center are experts in the treatment of thyroid tumors.
+Surgeons at the Thyroid Cancer Program are experts in the treatment of thyroid tumors.
 Using this type of therapy, the majority of cancers will be either cured or controlled and less than 20 percent will show progression.
 Most of the time, residual cancer can be treated with additional surgery or radioactive iodine.
 For resistant tumors, external beam radiation may be prescribed or the patient may be entered into a clinical trial with newer therapies or receive some existing targeted chemotherapies.
 Fortunately, most patients have an excellent prognosis when treated early by experienced physicians.

 Radioactive iodine treatment has been prescribed for over 50 years and is often used to destroy residual thyroid tissue as well as any thyroid cancer that is remaining.
 It may be administered by swallowing a capsule after an individual has been off their thyroid hormone for a number of weeks (endogenous withdrawal protocol) or following two injections of Thyrogen while the patient remains on thyroid hormone.
 The patient must be on a low-iodine diet for two weeks before the therapy and are usually hospitalized for two days in isolation in order to avoid environmental contamination with radioactivity.
 Two days after the radioactive iodine is given, thyroid hormone therapy is resumed if the patient has stopped their thyroid hormone.
 A full body scan is done at two days and seven days following the therapeutic doses of radioactive iodine in order to detect residual thyroid tissue.
 Since surgery removes the vast majority of thyroid tissue, much of the radioiodine will not be absorbed and will leave the body primarily through the urine.
 Small amounts will also be excreted in saliva, sweat, tears, vaginal secretions, and feces.
 Nearly all the radioactive iodine will leave the body during the first two days after the dose has been given.